Bose-Einstein condensation of heteronuclear bound states formed in a Fermi gas of two atomic species: microscopic approach: Zero temperature

 Equation (\ref{eq:3.11}) gives the equilibrium condensate density of diatomic bound states at zero temperature and fixed densities $n_{1}$, $n_{2}$ of fermionic atoms.
 In principle, the bound state energy $\varepsilon$ should be found from the Schr\"{o}dinger equation for two atoms (see Eq. (\ref{eq:1.3})).

 In order to analyze Eq. (\ref{eq:3.11}) numerically, we address the experimental data.
 The experiments with ultracold atomic gases are usually carried out at densities $n\sim 10^{12}-10^{13}$ cm${}^{-3}$.
 To be concrete, let us consider a mixture of ${}^{6}$Li and ${}^{173}$Yb atoms with masses $m_{1}\approx 9.985\cdot 10^{-24}$ g and $m_{2}\approx 2.871\cdot 10^{-22}$ g, respectively.
-The simultaneous quantum degeneracy of such a mixture has been experimentally realized in Ref. \cite{Hara}.
+The simultaneous quantum degeneracy of such a mixture was experimentally realized in Ref. \cite{Hara}.
 As has been noted by the authors, it provides a good basis for creating ultracold molecules.
-In the same work, the absolute value of $s$-wave scattering length for a collision of ${}^{6}$Li and ${}^{173}$Yb atoms has also been measured, $|a_{12}|\approx 0.9\cdot 10^{-7}$ cm.
-The $s$-wave scattering length for ${}^{6}$Li atoms is $a_{11}\approx 2.407\cdot 10^{-7}$ cm \cite{Pethick,Abraham} and for ${}^{173}$Yb is $a_{22}\approx 10.55\cdot 10^{-7}$ cm \cite{Kitagawa}.
+In the same work, the absolute value of the $s$-wave scattering length for a collision of ${}^{6}$Li and ${}^{173}$Yb atoms has also been measured, $|a_{12}|\approx 0.9\cdot 10^{-7}$ cm.
 The mass of the ${}^{6}$Li--${}^{173}$Yb bound states is equal to $M\approx 2.971\cdot 10^{-22}$ g, while the reduced mass is $m_{*}\approx9.65\cdot 10^{-24}$ g.
-The interaction between the bound states is described by the coupling constant, which, in accordance with Eq. (\ref{eq:2.37}), has a value $g\approx5.177\cdot 10^{-37}$ erg$\cdot$ cm${}^{3}$.
+The interaction between the bound states is described by the coupling constant, which, in accordance with Eq. (\ref{eq:2.37'}), has a value $g\approx 1.30\cdot 10^{-37}$ erg$\cdot$ cm${}^{3}$.
 Note that the positive value of $g$ guarantees the stability of the spectrum given by Eq. (\ref{eq:2.26}).
-At the given above values of physical parameters, Eq. (\ref{eq:3.11}) has a solution when the energy $\epsilon_{t}\sim 10^{-23}-10^{-22}$ erg (see Eq. (\ref{eq:3.11'})).
+At the above given values of physical parameters, Eq. (\ref{eq:3.11}) has a solution when the energy $\epsilon_{t}\sim 10^{-23}-10^{-22}$ erg (see Eq. (\ref{eq:3.11'})).
 It is worth stressing that this order of magnitude agrees with the typical values of the bound state energies $\varepsilon$ for molecules observed experimentally in ultracold dilute gases \cite{Kohler,Grimm}.
 Since the absolute value of the bound state energy of some molecules can be much higher, $\varepsilon\sim 10^{-18}$ erg (or $\varepsilon\sim 1$ GHz) \cite{Voigt}, the corresponding fermionic atoms with energies $\varepsilon_{1}$ and $\varepsilon_{2}$, according to Eq. (\ref{eq:3.11'}), are in highly excited states.

 {\bf Symmetric case.} Consider the case of equal densities of fermionic atoms, $n_{1}=n_{2}=n$.
 Then, Eq. (\ref{eq:3.11}) takes the form

 From Eq. (\ref{eq:3.12}), one finds the density of unbound fermionic atoms,